robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 >different directions.
 If we would sum them together they will all cancel each other and length of the final vector
 >will be small.

 Ok, but what happen if we pick samplePerPeriod value equal to one of ours sine waves?
-Let's pick value 16.
+Let's pick value 16 (Figure 10).

 [![DFT iteration details for samplePerPeriod 16](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/10-dft-iteration-details-for-sample-per-period-16.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/10-dft-iteration-details-for-sample-per-period-16.png)
 *Figure 10 - DFT iteration details for samplePerPeriod 16*